Tactics/cf_developer_docs/source/includes/00_intro.html.md

 You can view code examples in the area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 ### Shortcuts
-The quick links below might help you get you started:
+The quick links below might help you get started:

 * [Authentication](#authentication)
 * [The root endpoint](#the-graphQL-endpoint)